MaxenceLiboz/darkly/Local_File_Inclusion/Ressources/writeUp.md

 ?>
 ```

 If we make a request with the parameter `survey.php`, the server will return the page `/path/to/our/pages/survey.php`.
-However, if instead of `survey.php`, we ask for the file `../../../etc/passwd`, then
+However, if instead of `survey.php`, we request the file `../../../etc/passwd`, then
 the server will give us this time the file `/path/to/our/pages/../../../etc/passwd`, which actually corresponds to the file `/etc/passwd`, which should not be accessible.

 We made this request and obtained the flag: